-While looking into learning more about cacao (you may know it better as chocolate), you will undoubtedly somewhere along the way run into a discussion about carob and how it is healthier for you than chocolate.
-But when you look at the specifics, you will discover that that the real answer is, “It depends.”
+While looking into learning more about cacao (you may know it as chocolate’s purer cousin), you will undoubtedly somewhere along the way run into a discussion about carob and how it is healthier for you.
+But when you look at the specifics, you will discover that that the real answer is “It depends.”

-First, if you don’t know what carob is, let’s start with a quick introduction or a refresher for those who were tormented with it by well-meaning moms in the 70s and 80s.
+First, if you don’t know what carob is, let’s start with a quick introduction.

-Cacao is made from a bean which is a cacao fruit (technically, a gourd).
+Cacao is made from a bean – literally a cacao fruit (technically, a gourd).
 On the other hand, carob is grown in a long bean pod (see the picture, above).
 When ground into powder, cacao and carob appear quite similar, but they smell and taste different.
-Cacao is much more mild and less bitter.
+Cacao is much milder and less bitter.
 It also has a considerably different nutritional profile.

-No, chocolate is not necessarily the obvious winner.
+Well, there isn’t an obvious winner.
 Both carob and cacao provide beneficial dietary fiber that supports digestion, lowers bad cholesterol, and regulates your blood sugar.
-But, when you start digging a little deeper, chocolate pulls ahead in the contest.
+But, when you start digging a little deeper, cacao pulls ahead in the contest.

 FUN FACTS ABOUT CAROB

-- Carob is also known as locust bean or St. John’s Bread, mostly because of biblical legends surrounding what John the Baptist was eating in the wilderness: honey and wild locusts.
-Try mixing it with raw honey; it’s a DELICIOUS combo!
+- Carob is also known as locust beanor St. John’s Bread, mostly because of biblical legends surrounding what John the Baptist was eating in the wilderness: honey and wild locusts.
+First, carob grows natively in the Jordon Valley.
+Second – just try mixing carob with raw honey; it’s a DELICIOUS combo!

-- It was eaten in ancient Egypt where it was used as a sweetener.
+- Carob was eaten in ancient Egypt where it was used as a sweetener.

-- The term “carat”, the unit by which diamond weight is measured, alludes to the ancient practice of weighing gold and gemstones against the weight of its seeds.
+- The term “carat”, the unit by which diamond weight is measured, alludes to the ancient practice of weighing gold and gemstones against the weight of carob seeds.